nii-yamagishilab/Intelligibility-MetricGAN/README.md

 ### 4. Inference

-Prepare the data you would like to process, then change data path and model path in **inference.py**
+Prepare the test data, then change data path and model path in **inference.py**

 run: `python inference.py`

-A pre-trained model is provided in ***./trained_model*** (It was trained using RMS=0.02 speech materials.
+A pre-trained model is provided in  ***./trained_model***  <br/>(It was trained using RMS=0.02 speech materials.
 So please normalize your raw speech input to RMS=0.02 if you would like to use this pre-trained model.)

 ---
 Note: This project was partially based on [MetricGAN](https://github.com/JasonSWFu/MetricGAN) codes.